Ms. Dorothy Leah Gould Gerber (deceased)

 FYI - Her daughter, Ms. Gerber-Salins, was especially pleased she got this only recording her mother ever made with them together in the recording studio.
 (There are of course the many choral recordings Ms. Dorothy Gould Gerber was part of with the Washington Choral Arts Society, but not as a duet recording with her daughter.)

 NOTE.
-It was the success of adding this Descant to the Alleluia refrains on the last verse of this hymn that demonstrated to David the incredible musical value descants can add to some hymns.
-That led to TortoiseClimbing™ Audio in Phase II adding, both:
+The success of adding this Descant to the recurring Alleluia refrains within the last verse of the hymn "Christ the Lord Is Risen Today" demonstrated to David the incredible musical value descants can add.
+That led TortoiseClimbingAudio in Phase II to add, both:

 Bachelor of Music from University of Colorado at Boulder.

 Ms. Dorothy Gould Gerber was a longtime member of the Washington Choral Arts Society, which requires an annual audition to be allowed to be a member for the coming year.
 (Most such auditions require the singer to also be able to read music.)
-The chorus began in 1963 for a Messiah concert with the National Symphony Orchestra, and formally incorporated in 1966.
+That chorus began in 1963 for a Messiah concert with the National Symphony Orchestra, and formally incorporated in 1966.
 The chorus was led by Norman Scribner until his retirement as conductor in 2012.
 That chorus was considered one of the region’s preeminent symphonic choirs.

 During Mr. Scribner’s tenure as conductor, the Choral Arts Society: